BalajeeMishra/algo-and-dsa-javascript/README.md

 # algo-and-dsa-javascript

-#singly linked list,
+#singly linked list:
-#doubly linked lists,
+#doubly linked lists:
-#stack and queues,
+#stack and queues:
-#tree,
+#tree:
 #Binary trees): Parent node of This type of trees having atmost 2 children.
 #Binary search tree):
 same as binary tree with left child and right child is always less than and greater than parent element respectively.